How Virtual Tags have transformed SCADA data analysis

 p3

-The next step in Virtual Tags is to combine the tags from different data points.
-For example, we were only interested in the turbidity readings when the filter ran.
-We can combine this data with the filter's valve status or flow.
+The next step in Virtual Tags is to combine tags from different data points for richer insights.
+For instance, imagine you're curious about turbidity readings only when the filter is running.
+By combining this data with information such as the filter's valve status and flow, you can gain a clearer picture of system performance.

-This approach might seem cumbersome, but it simplifies analysing data from SCADA Historian.
-Virtual Tags enable a catalogue of analytical processes that would otherwise be hard to do.
-This system also adds context to the SCADA information by linking tags to each other and the processes they describe.
-If you are interested in more detail, then please download the technical manual for Virtual Tags and how they are implemented in SQL.
+Although this approach may seem cumbersome at first glance, it makes analysing data from SCADA Historian much more straightforward.
+With Virtual Tags, you can easily access a catalogue of analytical processes that would otherwise be challenging to perform.
+This system also provides valuable context for your SCADA information by linking tags to one another and to the operational processes they reflect.
+Curious to learn more?
+Download the technical manual for an in-depth look at Virtual Tags and their implementation in SQL.

 Data Science for Water Utilities